3Frank3/Mental-Health-EDA-Prediction-/README.md

 # Mental Health EDA & Prediction

-This project take reference from kaggle, Author: Mohamadreza Momeni,Mental Health (EDA + Prediction), just take this as a practice of vscode, github copilot, data amalysis and visualization.
+### This project take reference from kaggle, Author: Mohamadreza Momeni, just take this as a practice of vscode, github copilot, data analysis and visualization.

 This project provides a comprehensive workflow for exploratory data analysis (EDA) and predictive modeling on global mental health datasets.
 The primary analysis and modeling are performed in the `main.ipynb` notebook, which guides users through data loading, preprocessing, visualization, and machine learning.

 ## Project Structure